+The RF requirements in the present specification are FFS for multi-band operation supporting bands for both FDD and TDD.

+4.13 Tests for BS capable of multi-band operation with three or more bands

+For BS supports multiple multi-band combinations, the test(s) shall be applied using the following principles:

+1) The supported multi-band combination covering the widest radio bandwidth should be tested.

+2) Among the remaining supported multi-band combinations, the following ones should also be tested:

+- Those with a larger rated total output power (per band or per band combination).

+- Those with a larger total number of supported carriers (per band or per band combination).

+- Those with a larger Maximum Base Station RF Bandwidth (per band).

 5 Applicability of requirements and test configurations

 The present clause defines for each RF test requirement the set of mandatory test configurations which shall be used for demonstrating conformance.
-This is specified in the Table 5.2-1 for single-RAT Multi-carrier, Table 5.1-1 for multi-RAT Base Stations and Table 5.3-1 for multi-band capable Base Station.
+This is specified in the Table 5.2-1 and Table 5.2-1a for single-RAT Multi-carrier, Table 5.1-1, Table 5.1-1a, Table 5.1-1b and Table 5.1-1c for multi-RAT Base Stations and Table 5.3-1 for multi-band capable Base Station.

 Requirements apply according to the declared RAT Capability Set (CS) within each supported operating band of the MSR Base Station and the Band Category of the declared operating band (BC1, BC2 or BC3), as listed in the heading of each table.
 Some RF requirements listed in the tables may not be mandatory or they may apply only regionally.
 This is further specified for each requirement in clause 6 and 7, and in Table 4.3-1.

-For a declared RAT Capability Set (CS) in Table 5.1-1 and 5.2-1, only the requirements listed in the column for that CS apply.
+For a declared RAT Capability Set (CS) in Table 5.1-1, 5.1-1a, 5.1-1b, 5.1-1c and 5.2-1, only the requirements listed in the column for that CS apply.
 Requirements listed under CS other than the declared CS(s) need not be tested.
+In case the BS is declared to support more than one CS, the tests that are common between different supported CSs are not repeated.

-For a BS declared to be capable of contiguous operation only, the test configuration(s) in Tables 5.1-1 and 5.2-1 denoted by a “C” and entries that refer to single-RAT specifications shall be used for testing.
+For a BS declared to be capable of contiguous operation only, the test configuration(s) in Tables 5.1-1, 5.1-1c and 5.2-1 denoted by a "C" and entries that refer to single-RAT specifications shall be used for testing.

-For a BS declared to be capable of contiguous and non-contiguous operation and where the parameters in the manufacture’s declaration according to subclause 4.7.2 are identical for contiguous and non-contiguous operation, the test configuration(s) in Table 5.1-1 and 5.2-1 denoted by “CNC” and entries that refer to single-RAT specifications shall be used.
+For a BS declared to be capable of contiguous and non-contiguous operation and where the parameters in the manufacture’s declaration according to clause 4.7.2 are identical for contiguous and non-contiguous operation (within subgroup in case of CS7), the test configuration(s) in Table 5.1-1, 5.1-1c and 5.2-1 denoted by "CNC" and entries that refer to single-RAT specifications shall be used.